bt3gl/building_blog/content/web_vulnerabilities.md

 ---
 ## File Inclusion

 If used without a qualifier or prefixed with a *local* (LFI), the term is synonymous to read-related directory traversal.
 Remote file inclusion (RFI) is an alternative way to exploit file-inclusion vulnerabilities by specifying a URL rather than a valid file path.
-In some languages, a common API opens local files and fetches remote URLS, which might supplies the ability of retrieving attacker's files.
+In some languages, a common API opens local files and fetches remote URLs, which might supply the ability to retrieve the attacker's files.

 ----
 ## Format String Vulnerability

 Several libraries accept templates (format strings) followed by a set of parameters that the function is expected to insert into the template at predefined locations.
 For example, C has functions such as *printf*, *syslog*, etc. The vulnerability is caused by permitting attackers to supply the template to one of these functions.
 This can lead to data leaks and code execution.

 ---